 November 6-7, 2018

-Limited details as yet, the site says "AngularConnect is a 2-day, multi-track conference featuring the world’s leading Angular experts, including the core Angular team at Google".
+Limited details as yet but a range of speakers have been announced, with the call for proposals still open.
+The site says "AngularConnect is a 2-day, multi-track conference featuring the world’s leading Angular experts, including the core Angular team at Google".

 November 12, 2018